Daniel Seaman: Views and opinions

-In May 2018, during an interview to the Israeli news channel i24 News Seaman stated that "I am an Islamophobe.
+In May 2018, during an interview with I24NEWS, Seaman stated that "I am an Islamophobe.
 Because we have lived here long enough to know what they are capable of doing".

 Controversies

 Conflicts with journalists

 As the director of the GPO, Seaman came under criticism for not issuing journalists with Israeli press cards.
 Additionally, he was accused by one journalist of becoming aggressive, abusive and using foul language against journalists he considered hostile and unfair towards Israel.
 Such journalists included Israeli mainstream media employees such as Atta Awisat, a veteran staff photographer at Yedioth Ahronoth, then the largest newspaper in Israel, allegedly due to clearance issues with the security agencies.

 Seaman did not deny using this type of policy towards blatantly anti-Israeli media outlets:

 I can make journalists' lives more difficult.
 There are certain guidelines that allow me to do that.
 Such as with the case of [Swedish newspaper] Aftonbladet, and their despicable anti-Semitic [...] report on the IDF [purportedly] abducting Palestinians and using their body organs.
 We didn't prevent Aftonbladet from working here.
 We just took our time.
 To this day, the correspondents from Aftonbladet do not get a press card immediately.
 We can take up to 90 days and we can take longer...